-Note: Miniplane recommends that pilots never remove the spark plug from the secondary wire and then crank the engine because very high voltages can be created which can destroy the coil if these voltages are not shunted to ground directly through a spark plug or a test lead connected from the metal clip inside the spark plug cap.
+Note: Miniplane and other manufacturers recommend that pilots never remove the spark plug from the secondary wire and then crank the engine because very high voltages can be created which can destroy the coil if these voltages are not shunted to ground directly through a spark plug or a test lead connected from the metal clip inside the spark plug cap.

 Pilots often notice some soot under the spark plug cap.
 It is actually pulverized rubber that is created by the severe vibration of the spark plug chewing away at the inside of the spark plug cap.
 You can replace the secondary wire with an automotive type heavy duty wire and cap and this problem will be much less.

 C. Secondary wire permanent replacement